-- Disabling the startup of ZoneAlarm will cause you problems because it continues to run invisibly (a security measure so it can't be disabled by malware).
-Programs with automatic permission to run will continue to work, but those requiring your permission will not.
+- Disabling the startup of ZoneAlarm will cause you problems because it continues to run invisibly (ensuring that ZoneAlarm can't be disabled by malware).
+Programs with automatic permission to run will continue to work, but those requiring your permission indicated with the question mark) will not.

 - Never just delete the ZoneAlarm program icons and the folder.
-ZoneAlarm makes changes to your system that require it to be properly uninstalled, either from the uninstall program in the Zone Labs program group or through the Windows Add/Remove Software utility (called Programs and Features in Windows 7).
+ZoneAlarm makes changes to your system that require it to be properly uninstalled, either from the uninstall program in the Zone Labs program group or through the Control Panel's Programs and Features utility.

 - Some users have experienced difficulties when improperly uninstalling Zone Alarm.
 Be sure to remove any relevant registry entries.
 (Note: improper changes to the Windows registry can make your computer inoperable.
 Make these changes carefully or seek out professional assistance.)

 - If ZoneAlarm was improperly uninstalled, you may need to reinstall it before uninstalling it again to complete the process successfully.